Redshift space three-point correlation function of IGM at $z<0.48$: Introduction

 \section{Introduction}

-The forest of \lya\ absorption seen in the spectra of high-$z$ quasars are frequently used to probe the physics of the intergalactic medium (IGM) and parameters of the background cosmology \citep[see][for reviews]{rauch1998,meiksin2009}.
-While a vast majority of research using ground based \lya\ forest observations have been focused on higher redshifts (i.e $z>1.8$) owing to the atmospheric cut-off, observations from Hubble Space Telescope (HST) allow us to probe \lya\ forest at $z<1.3$ \citep[see for example,][]{bahcall1991,bahcall1993,bahcall1996,penton2000, tilton2016, danforth2016}.
+The \lya\ absorption seen in the spectra of high-$z$ quasars are frequently used to probe the physics of the intergalactic medium (IGM) and parameters of the background cosmology \citep[see][]{rauch1998,meiksin2009}.
+While a vast majority of research using ground based observations have been focussing on higher redshifts \lya\ forest (i.e $z>1.8$) owing to the atmospheric cut-off, observations using Hubble Space Telescope (HST) allow us to probe \lya\ forest at low-$z$ (i.e $z<1.3$) \citep[see for example,][]{bahcall1991,bahcall1993,bahcall1996,penton2000, tilton2016, danforth2016}.